Saipranith05/Pranith_repo/readme.md

---> git branch branch_name - you will create a new branch --> git checkout branch_name -- to move to a different brach --> we will get tehe same code form main brach to sub branch --> merge to sub and main we use the comand called git merge branchname --> red to stating area
+--> git branch branch_name - you will create a new branch --> git checkout branch_name -- to move to a different brach --> we will get tehe same code form main brach to sub branch --> merge to sub and main we use the cqomand called git merge branchname --> red to stating area
 --> press q to come out
---> modify - staging - git add.- commite - git log, commite -m filename - git status --> echo.>eda.ipynb -- to create a new file
+--> modify - staging - git add.- commite - git log, commite -m filename - git status -->  -- to create a new file
 --> open git hub
 --> create repositary
 --> name of the repostiary that name is central repostirary name